Did you know that more food is sent to the landfill in the U.S. than any other single material?

 Now that you’ve finished getting down and dirty conducting your waste audit, it’s time to analyze the results.

 The waste categories with the heaviest weights are the areas that need the most attention.
-For example, if you find your meat or produce waste is heavy, it could be an indication that your current menu items aren’t as big of a hit as you’d like or that you’re getting poor quality products from your distributors.
+For example, if you find your meat or produce waste is heavy, it could be an indication that your current menu items aren’t as big of a hit as you’d like, or that your prep cooks aren’t being thorough enough in their produce and meat cuts, or that you’re getting poor quality products from your distributors.

-The insights you will gain from a waste audit stand to positively influence many aspects of your restaurant's operations, most notably your ability to delight guests.
+The insights you will gain from a waste audit stand to positively influence many aspects of your restaurant's operations by showing you exactly what changes to make.

 2. Start a Waste Journal

-After conducting your restaurant’s waste audit, create a waste journal to document and track your restaurant’s efforts to reduce food waste going forward.
+As you conduct your restaurant’s waste audit, document and track your restaurant’s efforts in a waste journal to reduce food waste going forward.

-In your restaurant’s waste journal, have staff record the weight of trash and recyclables as they prepare them for pick up.
-Encourage staff to make note of any noteworthy items that were disposed of, like broken pint glasses, pallets from deliveries, or rotten produce.
+Have staff record the weight of trash and recyclables as they prepare them for pick up.
+Encourage staff to jot down descriptions of any noteworthy items that were disposed of, like broken pint glasses, pallets from deliveries, or rotten produce.

 Your restaurant’s waste journal will enable you to track your progress over time and assess whether your efforts have put a dent in reducing waste in your restaurant.